erjank/teaching/memory.md

 much information too quickly, the new will displace the old before it has a chance to consolidate in long-term memory.

-This is why it's very important to use a technique like concept mapping a lesson before teaching it - an instructor needs to identify just how many pieces of separate information will need to be "stored" in memory as part of the lesson.
+This is one of the main reasons for concept mapping a lesson before teaching it: an instructor needs to identify how many pieces of separate information will need to be "stored" in memory as part of the lesson.
+In practice, it's common to draw a concept map, realize that there's far too much in it to teach in a single pass, and then carve out tightly-connected sub-sections to divide the overall lesson into teachable episodes.

 > **Building Concept Maps Together**
 >